eyeyar03/Notes/design-patterns/README.md

 Defines a one-to-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically.

+### Decorator Pattern

+Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.